-The name Cunamacué is a reminder that the work we do is based on ancestral roots, one to be left for future generations.
+The name Cunamacué is a reminder that the work we do is based on ancestral roots, one to be left to future generations.
 The word Macué is representative of the ancestors; it is a stream in Mozambique, one of the places from which Africans were uprooted and taken to Perú.
 Cuna is the Spanish word for crib, representing future generations.

-Cunamacué based in Oakland, California, was funded by artistic director Carmen Román.
+Cunamacué was founded in 2010 by Carmen Román in Oakland, California with the purpose of bringing visibility to the presence and cultural knowledge of the African descendant population in Peru.
 The company promotes the continuity of Afro-Peruvian culture, representing it not as a point in time, but as a living, vibrant and evolving form whose music and dance can be used as a means of contemporary expression.
-Adapting to its new environment, the San Francisco Bay Area, Cunamacué uses Afro-Peruvian movement vocabulary as well as movements inspired by modern dance and dances of the African Diaspora.
+We aim to be an incubator of Afro-Peruvian culture through dance and music performances, choreographies, documentaries, educational programs in schools, workshops, and dance publications.

 Our choreographies are deeply rooted in Afro-Peruvian dance vocabulary and also use movements inspired by other dances of the African Diaspora and modern dance using the practice as an art form and vehicle for self-expression.

 Carmen is a dancer, choreographer, educator, filmmaker, scholar, and the founding artistic director of Cunamacué.
 Raised both in Lima, Peru, and the San Francisco Bay Area her work is deeply rooted in Afro-Peruvian dance vocabulary and also uses movements inspired by other dances of the African Diaspora and modern dance.